Codimension one foliations with Bott-Morse singularities II: Definitions and examples

 \vglue.1in Similarly, given a closed manifold $M$ of dimension $m \geq 2$, equipped with a non-singular compact foliation, we can modify the foliation as follows.
 Choose a flow box region $R\subset M$ and replace the foliation in $R$ by a foliation with an isolated center and an isolated saddle of type $x_m^2 - \sum\limits_{j=1}^{m-1}x_j ^2=0$, obtained by rotating the Figure~\ref{Figure:centroseladim2trivial0} with respect to an axe that passes through the center and the saddle.

 }\end{Example}

 This produces a closed Bott-Morse foliation with $k$ isolated centers and $k$ isolated saddles.
-Now, we consider a three-manifold $M$ equipped with a non-singular compact foliation $\fa$.
+Now, we consider a 3-manifold $M$ equipped with a non-singular compact foliation $\fa$.
 Let $L_0$ be a leaf of $\fa$ and $\gamma_0\subset L_0$ a $C^\infty$ closed path.
 The holonomy of $\gamma_0$ is trivial and we can take a section $\Sigma$ transverse to $\gamma_0$, diffeomorphic to the square $Q=(-1,1)\times (-1,1)$, with $\Sigma\cap \gamma_0=\{p_0\}$, and a neighborhood $U$ of $\gamma_0$ diffeomorphic to the solid torus $S^1 \times Q$.
 In this neighborhood we can replace $\fa$ by the foliation obtained as the product by $S^1$ of the two-dimensional foliation on the left in Figure~\ref{Figure:centroseladim2trivial0}.
 Repetition of this process yields closed Bott-Morse foliations on $M$ with $k$ non-isolated centers and $k$ non-isolated saddles as singular set (cf. Theorem \ref{Theorem:Center-Saddledimensionthreecircles}).

-\begin{Example} {\rm On the other hand, foliations with Bott-Morse singularities satisfying the inequality $c(\fa) > 2 s(\fa)$ can be easily obtained in any of the manifolds appearing in Theorem~\ref{Theorem:Center-Saddledimensionthree}.
-In fact, since these manifolds can be obtained by gluing two solid tori along their boundary, one can foliate each torus by concentric tori and get a foliation with two center components and no saddles.
+\begin{Example} {\rm On the other hand, foliations with Bott-Morse singularities satisfying the inequality $c(\fa) > 2 s(\fa)$ exist in any 3-manifold that can be obtained by gluing two solid tori along their boundary.
+These are the manifolds that appear in Theorem~\ref{Theorem:Center-Saddledimensionthree}.
+For instance, in these cases one can foliate each torus by concentric tori and get a foliation with two center components and no saddles, so $c(\fa) = 2$ and $ s(\fa) = 0$.

 } \end{Example}